aiman-al-masoud/mdns-security/README.md

 <details>
 <summary><b>Citation</b></summary>

-Please remember to cite this report, whenever you have taken some parts of the whole project.
+Please remember to cite this report, whenever you have taken some parts, or the whole project.

 </details>